 Mexico - Import TarriffsMexico - Import Tarriffs

-Under the terms of the North American Free Trade Agreement (NAFTA - see “Trade Agreements” section later in this chapter for more information), products made in the United States that meet NAFTA rules of origin requirements face no tariffs.
+There are no tariffs for products made in the United States that meet NAFTA rules of origin requirements.
 However, there are a number of exceptions and caveats noted below that may affect overall pricing of U.S. exports.
-See: http://export.gov/FTA/nafta/index.asp for a thorough explanation of NAFTA certificates of origin as well as a “What’s my tariff” tool.
-A few U.S. exports are subject to antidumping duties that limit access to the Mexican market.
-A list of these products may be found at:
+See: NAFTA Certificated of Origin and Tariff Tool website for a thorough explanation of NAFTA certificates of origin as well as the “What’s My Tariff” tool.
+Few U.S. exports are subject to antidumping duties that limit access to the Mexican market.
+A list of these products may be found at: Antidumping duties online list.

-All NAFTA-compliant products imported “definitively” into Mexico no longer need to pay the customs processing fee (CPF).
+All NAFTA-compliant products “definitively” imported into Mexico are no longer assessed the customs processing fee (CPF).
 Products temporarily imported for processing and re-export may be subject to the CPF since the imports are not considered “definitive.”
 The import duty, if applicable, is calculated on the U.S. plant value (F.O.B. price) of the product, plus the inland U.S. freight charges to the border and any other costs listed separately on the invoice and paid by the importer.
 These can include charges such as export packaging, inland freight cost, and insurance.

 In addition, Mexico has a value-added tax (IVA) on most sales transactions, including sales of foreign products.
 The IVA rate is 16 percent for the entire Mexican territory.
 Basic products, such as food and drugs, and some services, are exempt from the IVA.
 A special tax on production and services (IEPS) is assessed on the importation of alcoholic beverages, cigarettes and cigars.
-In 2013, IEPS was expanded to include a tax on soda, high calorie food and junk food.
-This tax may vary from 25-160 percent depending on the product.
+In 2013, IEPS was expanded to include a tax on soda, high calorie food, and junk food.
+This tax may vary from 25 to 160 percent depending on the product.